jba/go-generics/tuple/README.md

 The metrics package is practically a best case for tuples.
 In other cases, tuples can't eliminate arity copying, but they can mitigate it.
-The file examples_test.go2 contains the outline of a property-testing framework, greatly simplified from github.com/leanovate/gopter.
+The file examples_test.go contains the outline of a property-testing framework, greatly simplified from github.com/leanovate/gopter.
 The basic idea is to generate a lot of random arguments for a boolean function (the predicate) and see if it ever returns false on them.
 The gopter package handles functions of any arity via